-Strings have been used in music for thousand years, being present in the Greek and Roman civilizations.
+Strings have been used in music for thousand years, being present in the Greek, Roman and Eastern civilizations.

 The instruments belonging to this family are very diversified and can be played in many different ways.
 They are used in solo performances, chamber music ensembles and orchestras, among others.
 The most famous instrument of this family is the violin, considered one of the most important in the occidental music.